ni/monodrive-documentation/docs/cpp_client/cpp_examples.md

 ## Lane Follower Example

-An example of controlling the EGO vehicle in a closed loop mode can be found in the Lane Follower example provided in `monodrive-client/cpp-client/cpp-examples/replay/replay_example.cpp`.
+An example of controlling the ego vehicle in a closed loop mode can be found in the Lane Follower example provided in `monodrive-client/cpp-client/cpp-examples/replay/replay_example.cpp`.
 This example demonstrates: